aerrata/journal/src/content/posts/setting-up-dotfiles.md

    - **`alias config`**: Allows you to use the `config` alias instead of `git` to work specifically with dotfiles.
    - **`status.showUntrackedFiles no`**: Hides untracked files to keep your `config status` output clean.

-3. Persist the alias by adding it to your shell configuration file (e.g., `.zshrc` or `.bashrc`):
+3. Persist the alias by adding it to your shell configuration file (e.g., `.zshrc` or `.bashrc`)

    ```shell
    echo "alias config='/usr/bin/git --git-dir=$HOME/.dotfiles/ --work-tree=$HOME'" >> $HOME/.zshrc
    ```

-   Reload the shell configuration:
+4. Reload the shell configuration

    ```shell
    source $HOME/.zshrc